What is a Validation Order and How can You Apply?

 The court is cautious about making validation orders so it will need to see credible evidence that the order would benefit all the company’s creditors.
 As such, transactions that would reduce the level of assets available to creditors will not be validated.

-Why are Bank Accounts Frozen?
+Why Are Company Bank Accounts Frozen?

 Typically, company bank accounts are frozen when the winding up petition is advertised in the London Gazette.
 Until this time, the bank is unlikely to be unaware the company is trading insolvent.
 The reason the banks freeze accounts is it’s the law.
 Moreover, they do not want to be held responsible for any debts accrued during that time.

 Section 127 of the Insolvency Act is the key piece of legislation to Validation Orders.
 Section 127 makes the disposition of any assets subsequent to the issuing of a Winding up Order null and void.
 The banks therefore freeze accounts largely to protect themselves because if company directors took that money out for any reason the Insolvency Practitioner has the right to later ask the bank to make up the loss.